Paperz-org/penta/docs/docs/guides/response/index.md

 - key is a response code
 - value is a schema for that code

-Also, when you return the result - you have to also pass a status code to tell **Django Ninja** which schema should be used for validation and serialization.
+Also, when you return the result - you have to also pass a status code to tell **Penta** which schema should be used for validation and serialization.

 An example: